-Table 2-1 Certificate Condition Compliance Status EM&CP Section Appendix controlled manner; (5) Operations shall be suspended until all necessary repairs or replacements are made when a significant loss of water and visible sediments from the bucket are observed; and (6) Dredged material shall not be side cast or returned to the water.
+Table 2-1 Certificate Condition Compliance Status EM&CP Section/ Appendix significant loss of water and visible sediments from the bucket are observed; and (6) Dredged material shall not be side cast or returned to the water.
 99(c) Barge overflow is prohibited.
-CHPE will comply Does not apply t Segment 9 99(d) Barge/Scow Type: Barges or scows shall be of solid hull construction or be sealed.
-CHPE will comply Does not apply t Segment 9 99(e) Dredging Monitoring: An on-board Aquatic Inspector(s) shall be present at all times during dredging operations.
-CHPE will comply Does not apply 1 Segment 9 99(f) Dredging Windows: Dredging shall occur within the underwater construction windows identified in Table 1 of Condition 93.
-CHPE will comply Does not apply t Segment 9 99(g) Decanting Operations: Decanting of barges shall be approved by DPS Staff in consultation with NYSDEC prior to implementation.
+CHPE will comply Does not apply to Segment 8 99(d) Barge/Scow Type: Barges or scows shall be of solid hull construction or be sealed.
+CHPE will comply Does not apply to Segment 8 99(e) Dredging Monitoring: An on-board Aquatic Inspector(s) shall be present at all times during dredging operations.
+CHPE will comply Does not apply to Segment 8 99(f) Dredging Windows: Dredging shall occur within the underwater construction windows identified in Table 1 of Condition 93.
+CHPE will comply Does not apply to Segment 8 99(g) Decanting Operations: Decanting of barges shall be approved by DPS Staff in consultation with NYSDEC prior to implementation.
 Barges may not be decanted before 24 hours of settlement within the scow.
-CHPE will comply Does not apply t Segment 9 99(h) Only barges in good operating condition shall be used.
+CHPE will comply Does not apply to Segment 8 99(h) Only barges in good operating condition shall be used.
 Deck barges shall not be used, unless modified to allow no barge overflow and as approved by the Aquatic Inspector and DPS Staff in Consultation with NYSDEC.
-CHPE will comply Does not apply t Segment 9 99(i) The Aquatic Inspector shall inspect all dredging equipment prior to use and shall perform periodic inspections of all such equipment no less than once per week.
+CHPE will comply Does not apply to Segment 8 99(i) The Aquatic Inspector shall inspect all dredging equipment prior to use and shall perform periodic inspections of all such equipment no less than once per week.
 The contractor shall demonstrate to the Aquatic Inspector that the bucket dredge operator has sufficient control over the bucket depth in the water and bucket closure.
-CHPE will comply Does not apply t Segment 9
+CHPE will comply Does not apply to Segment 8

 Table 2-1 Certificate Condition Compliance Status EM&CP Section/ Appendix 99(j) All sediments excavated during cofferdam construction and transition activities at the landfall location must be disposed of at a state-approved upland disposal site.
-All contaminated sediments excavated during placement in the navigation channel shall be disposed of in a state- approved upland disposal site.
-CHPE will comply Does not apply to Segment 9 99(k) During dredging operations, the Certificate Holders shall provide weekly reports on progress to date, document compliance with Certificate requirements, and such other information as determined necessary based on consultation with DPS Staff, NYSDEC, and NYSDOS.
-CHPE will comply Does not apply to Segment 9 99(l) All cofferdams and any other dredged area shall be backfilled using imported clean material, as needed, to restore the stream, lake, or riverbed to preconstruction contours.
+All contaminated sediments excavated during placement in the navigation channel shall be disposed of in a state-approved upland disposal site.
+CHPE will comply Does not apply to Segment 8 99(k) During dredging operations, the Certificate Holders shall provide weekly reports on progress to date, document compliance with Certificate requirements, and such other information as determined necessary based on consultation with DPS Staff, NYSDEC, and NYSDOS.
+CHPE will comply Does not apply to Segment 8 99(l) All cofferdams and any other dredged area shall be backfilled using imported clean material, as needed, to restore the stream, lake, or riverbed to preconstruction contours.
 This work shall be completed in accordance with the relevant approved Segment EM&CP.
-CHPE will comply Does not apply to Segment 9 99(m) In no instance shall excavated contaminated sediment be placed back into a waterbody.
-CHPE will comply Does not apply to Segment 9 100 Underwater activities shall be undertaken in a manner that minimizes the potential for interference with navigation.
-CHPE will comply Does not apply to Segment 9 101 The Certificate Holders shall coordinate with NYSDOT on cable construction and maintenance activities within Lake Champlain that may affect construction, operation, maintenance, and inspection of the Crown Point Bridge in Lake Champlain.
-CHPE will comply Does not apply to Segment 9 O. Water Supply Intakes CHPE Response CHPE Response 102 The Certificate Holders shall review the pre-installation marine sediment survey to determine if the location of any public water supply (PWS) structure along the HVDC Transmission System route can be identified.
-CHPE will comply Does not apply to Segment 9
+CHPE will comply Does not apply to Segment 8 99(m) In no instance shall excavated contaminated sediment be placed back into a waterbody.
+CHPE will comply Does not apply to Segment 8 100 Underwater activities shall be undertaken in a manner that minimizes the potential for interference with navigation.
+CHPE will comply Does not apply to Segment 8 101 The Certificate Holders shall coordinate with NYSDOT on cable construction and maintenance activities within Lake Champlain that may affect construction, operation, maintenance, and inspection of the Crown Point Bridge in Lake Champlain.
+CHPE will comply Does not apply to Segment 8 O. Water S Supply Intakes CHPE Response EM&CP Section/Appendix 102 The Certificate Holders shall review the pre-installation marine sediment survey to determine if the location of any public water supply (PWS) structure along the HVDC Transmission System route can be identified.
+CHPE will comply Does not apply to Segment 8